ubershmekel/zensnake/README.md

 # Kat and Noodles

-A zen-like, one-button snake toy where you drift in circles, weave figure eights, or just twirl around with a friend.
+A zen-like, one-button snake toy where you drift in circles, weave figure eights, or twirl with a friend.
+No score chase, just flow.

 ## Play